-His latest feature, “Ash Is Purest White” (“Jiang Hu Er Nv”) which plays in competition at the Cannes Film Festival on Friday, is by far his most expensive movie to date and flirts with martial arts, China’s most commercial film genre.
+His latest feature, “Ash Is Purest White” (“Jiang Hu Er Nv”) which played in competition at the Cannes Film Festival, is by far his most expensive movie to date and flirts with martial arts, China’s most commercial film genre.
 Jia tells Variety why this is not a case of him selling out.

 What is the film about?